-Disposal instructions

-Collect and reclaim or dispose in sealed containers at licensed waste disposal site.
+Disposal instructions Collect and reclaim or dispose in sealed containers at licensed waste disposal site.
 Do not allow this material to drain into sewers/water supplies.
 Do not contaminate ponds, waterways or ditches with chemical or used container.
 DO NOT BURN!
-Ash may be toxic and a hazardous waste;

-combustion vapors may be toxic.
+Ash may be toxic and a hazardous waste; combustion vapors may be toxic.
 Dispose of contents/container in accordance with local/regional/national/international regulations.

-Local disposal regulations

-Dispose in accordance with all applicable regulations.

-Hazardous waste code

-The waste code should be assigned in discussion between the user, the producer and the waste disposal company.

-US RCRA Hazardous Waste P List: Reference
+Local disposal regulations Dispose in accordance with all applicable regulations.
+Hazardous waste code The waste code should be assigned in discussion between the user, the producer and the waste disposal company.
+US RCRA Hazardous Waste P List: Reference Arsenic Pentoxide (CAS 1303-28-2) P011 Waste from residues / unused products Dispose of in accordance with local regulations.

-P011

-Waste from residues / unused

-products

-Dispose of in accordance with local regulations.
 Empty containers or liners may retain some product residues.
 This material and its container must be disposed of in a safe manner (see:

-Disposal instructions).
+products Disposal instructions).

-Contaminated packaging

 Empty containers should be taken to an approved waste handling site for recycling or disposal.
-Since emptied containers may retain product residue, follow label warnings even after container is emptied.
+Contaminated packaging Since emptied containers may retain product residue, follow label warnings even after container is emptied.